 Intangible assets, which consist of patents and trademarks, are stated at cost.
 Patents are amortized on the straight-line method over a period of 17 years.
-Patents are reviewed for impairment when events or changes in business indicate that the carrying amount may not be recoverable.
+Patents are reviewed annually for impairment or when events or changes in business indicate that the carrying amount may not be recoverable.
 Trademarks are reviewed for impairment annually or more frequently if impairment conditions occur.